LIQUOR AND BEER LICENSES

 TRANSFER OF OWNERSHIP APPLICATIONS

-To transfer an existing liquor or beer license, an entity must complete a transfer application packet.
+To transfer an existing liquor or beer license, an entity must complete a transfer application and provide supporting documentation on the licensing portal.

 An application for a transfer of ownership of existing liquor or beer licenses takes approximately 2-3 months to process, therefore it is recommended that applications are filed promptly to avoid any delays.